 Online Services Can Turn into Passive Income

 If you’ve spent time transitioning your business online only to find that you’re able to return to providing in-person services, you might think it was all a waste of time.
-Fortunately, it wasn’t.
+It’s not.

 You can use what you’ve done to create passive income or a lucrative side hustle.

-For instance, if you’re providing live training on dog grooming, record yourself and upload the video to Teachable to sell as a class.
-If you’re hosting writing workshops, considering creating a guided workbook or writer’s journal you can sell on Etsy or your own Shopify store.
-And if you’re doing virtual personal training, you can create and sell meal and exercise plans based on ones you’ve created for your clients.
+For instance, if you provide live training on dog grooming, record yourself and upload the video to Teachable to sell as a class.
+If you’re hosting writing workshops, consider creating a guided workbook or writer’s journal you can sell on Etsy or your own Shopify store.
+And if you’re doing virtual personal training, you can create and sell meal and exercise plans based on ones you’ve made for your clients.

 You can be as creative as you like when developing your passive income stream.
 And since you’ve already done the work, it’s easy to implement.